btafreshian/paramatlas/README.md

 ## 🔗 Integration hints

 ParamAtlas can be scripted from notebooks or CI jobs: invoke `audit_vllm_cluster.py` with the desired `--model` or `--endpoint`, then load `modules.csv`, `routers.csv`, or `experts.csv` into pandas to drive dashboards, regression checks, or automated alerts using the same data schema the CLI produces.
+Prefer `--json-output` when downstream tooling expects structured JSON—`summary.json` and `modules.json` mirror the text/CSV artifacts without additional parsing.

 ---